int-brain-lab/bpod-core/docs/source/state_machines/index.rst

 See the section `Import and Export`_ for details on how such state diagrams are generated.
-To make things a bit more interesting, let's add a second state named `World`, this time with a 1 s state timer:
+To make things a bit more interesting, let's add a second state named `World`, this time with a 1 s state timer.
+Normally, we could just call the :meth:`~bpod_core.fsm.StateMachine.add_state` method again.
+However, for the sake of demonstration, we’ll use a different approach by adding a new entry directly to our state machine's :attr:`~bpod_core.fsm.StateMachine.states` dictionary.

 .. fsm_codeblock::
    :group: hello_world
    :filename: hello_world_02.svg

-   fsm.add_state(name='World', timer=1)
+   fsm.states['World'] = {'timer': 1}

 Now our state machine contains two states: `Hello` and `World`.
-However, they are not yet connected, which is clear in the diagram below:
+However, they are not yet connected, which is obvious in the state diagram below:

 .. figure:: hello_world_02.svg